sec-fortress/Practical-Ethical-Hacking-Notes/Attacking Active Directory ~ Post-Compromise Enumeration/Domain Enumeration with Bloodhound.md

 ## Bloodhound UI Info

-The bloodhound GUI is really easy to navigate, clicking the three horizontal lines at the top left of this GUI we should see the **Databa**
+The bloodhound GUI is really easy to navigate, clicking the three horizontal lines at the top left of this GUI we should see The **Database Info** tab that focuses on that has been pull down from the uploaded files we submitted, The '**Node Info**' tab will **display information about a node that you click on in the graph**, The **Analysis** tab holds a lot of pre-built queries that you may find handy.

+)